ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 The _Scale Resources_ panel shows the current size and resource allocation for your deployment.
 You can manage the available resources for your deployment by adjusting the groups of resources.

 **Storage** - Storage shows the amount of disk space that is allocated to your service.
 Each member gets an equal share of the allocated space.
 Your data is replicated across two data members in the PostgreSQL cluster, so the total amount of storage you use is approximately twice the size of your data set.

 The minimum storage of a PostgreSQL deployment is 10240 MB, adjustable in step sizes of 2048 MB.
 This equates to 5120 MB per member with 1024 MB increments available.

 You cannot scale down storage.
-If your data set size has shrunk, you can recover space by backing up and restoring to a new deployment.
+If your data set size has decreased, you can recover space by backing up and restoring to a new deployment.
 {: .tip}

 **Memory** - If you find that your queries and database activity suffer from performance issues due to a lack of memory, you can scale the amount of RAM allocated to your service.
 Your PostgreSQL deployment runs with two members in a cluster, so the amount of memory you allocate to the service is split between both members.
 Adding memory to the total allocation adds memory to both members equally.